Ganesh-1912004/Ganesh-1912004/README.md

 - 👋 Hi, I’m @Ganesh-1912004
-- 👀 I’m interested in web devlopment as well as programming languages
+- 👀 I’m passionate learner and my interest is in web devlopment and machine learning and compitative programming
 - 🌱 I’m currently learning in PIMPRI CHINCHWAAD COLLEGE OF ENGINEERING, PUNE.
 Pursuing B.Tech CSE(AI & ML)
 - 💞️ I’m looking to collaborate on real world problems as well as web devlopment projects
 - 📫 How to reach me Mail :- ganesh84118494@gmail.com